eunicemarginel/bandlab-test/README.md

 This project was built using vanilla Javascript.

-To run this project locally, run this code on your terminal: node server.js
+To run the project using development mode.

-and then open localhost:8080 to view. https://eunice-bandlab-test.glitch.me
+Run node server.js on your terminal.

+Open localhost:8080 to view in the browser.

+https://eunice-bandlab-test.glitch.me